travlr-archived/CodeDepot/README.md

   inputs and outputs.
 * Atomic components are comprised of snippets of code that only do one thing and do it well.
 * Atomic components are combined to form composite components
-* Components are connected dynamically or statically as needed
+* Components are connected dynamically at runtime, or statically.. as needed
     * Connections of components can be assembled or dissassembled in realtime
 * Once a component is created, it never has to be written or connected again.. forever!
     * Distributed Database